-- 2.6.1.
-Electric Class Requirements - 2.6.1.1.
+2.6.1.
+Electric Class Requirements

+2.6.1.1.
 Electric vehicles must use only electric power during racing.
 Motor(s) must be powered only by a charge storage device (batteries, capacitors, other charge accumulators), or by fuel cell.
-A hybrid electric vehicle (e.g., Toyota Prius) may be raced in electric-only mode. - 2.6.2.
-Electric Vehicle Class Determination - 2.6.2.1.
+A hybrid electric vehicle (e.g., Toyota Prius) may be raced in electric-only mode.

+2.6.2.
+Electric Vehicle Class Determination

+- 2.6.2.1.
 Unprepared Electric (UE) Electric class is for unmodified electric vehicles built by a recognized manufacturer to U.S. DOT standards. - 2.6.2.2.
 Prepared Electric (PE) class is for modified, converted, or custom electric vehicles, and must comply with the technical and safety rules for prepared electric vehicles.

 2.7.
+Rally Vehicles

-Rally
+2.7.1.
+Rally Class Requirements

-- 2.7.1.
-Rally Class Requirements - 2.7.1.1.
-Properly Rally Logbooked vehicles only-includes NASA Rallysport, Rally America, FIA, CARS, ARA and SCCA ProRally vehicles do not need to be registered/street legal as there are no transits. - 2.7.1.2.
-Driver and co-driver must have all safety gear required by a current North American rally sanctioning body.
-Driver and co-driver must be as-listed on the entry.
+2.7.1.1.
+Properly Rally Logbooked vehicles only-includes NASA Rallysport, Rally America, FIA, CARS, ARA and SCCA ProRally vehicles do not need to be registered/street legal as there are no transits.

+- 2.7.1.2.
+Driver and co-driver must have all personal safety gear required by a current North American rally sanctioning body.
 No Rally license required. - 2.7.1.3.
 Tires: Must be DOT tires or Tarmac Rally Tires.
 Slicks are disallowed: "slicks" are defined as any tire that does not have a minimum of 1.6mm (2/32") tread depth over at least a 17% void area. - 2.7.1.4.
 Any rule not directly addressed by the rally class rules defaults to NEHA SP class rules.
-(Example: all vehicles with a kill switch must have an air horn installed) - 2.7.2.
-Rally Class Determination - 2.7.2.1.
-Class R1 Rally 1 Turbo/supercharged/high displacement vehicles.
+(Example: all vehicles with a kill switch must have an air horn installed)

+2.7.2.
+Class Determination

+Class R1 - Rally 1 - Turbo/supercharged/high displacement vehicles.
 AWD turbo vehicles in R1 must use a turbo restrictor in accordance with current US rally regulations.

-2.7.2.2.
 Class R2 - Rally 2 - Non-turbo vehicles.